Topic: Power Distribution

 In some situations it might be easier to power locally with your small power supplies.

-Bad Boys Rate Our Young Girls But Violet Goes willingly - Get Some Now
+Bad Boys Race Our Young Girls But Violet Generally Wins - Get Some Now